tsroten/yweather/docs/api.rst

 .. class:: Client()

     Interface with the Yahoo!
 Weather RSS feed.
 Provides methods to search for location data and fetch weather data.

+    .. method:: fetch_lid(woeid)

+        Fetch a location's corresponding :term:`LID`.
+It is used on Yahoo!
+Weather to fetch weather data with a 5-day forecast using an undocumented API.

+        :param woeid: the location's :term:`WOEID`.
+        :type woeid: :mod:`string <python3:string>`
+        :returns: a :mod:`string <python3:string>` containing the requested :term:`LID` or :data:`None <python3:None>` if the :term:`LID` could not be found.
+        :raises urllib.error.URLError: :mod:`urllib.request <python3:urllib.request>` could not open the URL (Python 3).
+        :raises urllib2.URLError: :mod:`urllib2 <python2:urllib2>` could not open the URL (Python 2).
+        :raises xml.etree.ElementTree.ParseError: :mod:`xml.etree.ElementTree <python3:xml.etree.ElementTree>` failed to parse the XML document.

     .. method:: fetch_weather(woeid[, metric=False])